ChorusOne/opus-pool-sdk/book/guide/4-mint-os-token.md

 });
 ```

-For our implementation of the minting function, refer to the demo project implementation [here][mint-usage]
+For your implementation of the minting function, refer to the demo project implementation [here][mint-usage]

 ## Next Steps

 In this chapter, we covered the essential steps for minting osETH tokens, including checking minting limits, calculating the health factor, and executing the minting transaction.

-To continue exploring the capabilities of our application, proceed to the next chapter: [Burning Functionality][burn].
+To continue exploring the capabilities of your application, proceed to the next chapter: [Burning Functionality][burn].

 [burn]: ./5-burn-os-token.md
 [stake-chapter]: ./3-stake.md